digitalbricklayer/techteapotcom/content/posts/top-3-cable-tracing-technologies.md

 <h2>Conclusion</h2>
 Which technology you find a best fit is largely dictated by a few factors like how many cables you need to track and whether the cables are live.

 If you are tracking cables that are not terminated, your options are traditional tone generator and tracer or continuity tester.
-Ditto if the cable is live, your only option is to use anÂ asymmetric toner.
+Ditto if the cable is live, your only option is to use an asymmetric toner.

 Hub blinking is also fine so long as your switch is relatively small.
 If you've got a huge switch with hundreds of ports, you may well struggle to identify exactly which port is blinking.